Meeting Health Care Needs at School

 - Medications are usually kept in the school office/clinic and should be brought to school by an adult, not the child.

-- In some situations, if your child has a health condition and needs to carry and self-administer certain prescribed medications such as asthma medication (an inhaler), auto-injectable epinephrine, diabetes care, or if you have questions, please contact the school and school nurse for additional information and forms.
+- In some situations, if your child has a health condition and needs to carry and self-administer certain prescribed medications such as asthma medication (an inhaler), auto-injectable epinephrine, diabetes care, or if you have questions, please contact the school and school nurse for additional information and the required consent forms.

 - At the end of the school year, any unused or expired medications and supplies must be picked up by a parent or by an adult with a signed note from the parent.
 Medicines not collected by the parent, by the last staff workday before summer vacation, will be destroyed.

-- A link to the Medication Consent Forms is on this page in several places.
-Forms also may be obtained from your child's school.
+- A link to the Medication Consent Forms is on this page in several places or forms may be obtained from your child's school.